NetSci2025/netsci2025.github.io/flights_train_info.md

 ## Arriving in Maastricht by train

 **"Maastricht-Central"** and **"Maastricht-Randwyck"** station are part of the national and international railway network.
 There are frequent trains to Maastricht Central Station, which is also connected to the national and international rail network.
-For an overview or to book these trains, please visit the website of [NS International] (https://www.nsinternational.nl).
+For an overview or to book these trains, please visit the website of [NS International](https://www.nsinternational.nl).

 ### Travel information: